-Do you have visiting all of America’s National Parks as part of your bucket list?
+Do you plan to be visiting all of America’s National Parks as part of your bucket list?
 Then this detailed printable list of National Parks in the US, including the newest National Parks, will help you make it happen.

 Where should you start?